Mira Monte, California: Geography

 The Ventura River forms the western boundary of the community with the base of Sulfur mountain running along the east boundary.
-California State Route 33 and Route 150 bisect the community.
-Mira Monte was served by the Ventura and Ojai Valley Railroad from 1898 to 1969.
+State Route 33 and SR 150 bisect the community.

 Education

 Mira Monte is served by the Ojai Unified School District.
 There is one public school within the town, Mira Monte Elementary School.
+Other Mira Monte schools are its first school, Villanova Preparatory (designed by A.C.Martin, the same architect of the Ventura County Courthouse, which became the Ventura County City Hall) and Valley Oak Charter.